ubports/docs.ubports.com/porting/Installing.rst

 For **Halium 9.0 ports following method 1 or 2**, use the following command::

-    path/to/halium-install -p ut -s path/to/ubuntu-touch-android9-arm64.tar.gz path/to/android-rootfs.img
+    path/to/halium-install -p ut -s path/to/ubuntu-touch-android9-arm64.tar.gz path/to/[SYSTEM IMAGE]

+Were [SYSTEM IMAGE] will be the file system.img you have built (method 1) or the file android-rootfs.img you have downloaded (method 2).

-In both cases, the script will copy and extract the files to their proper places, then allow you to set the user password for your device (the *phablet* user's password).
+The script will copy and extract the files to their proper places, then allow you to set the user password for your device (the *phablet* user's password).

 Perform the installation (method 3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^